-control (MAC) layer as wireless nodes experience increased interference when they attempt to transmit.
 Power control affects the performance of the physical layer in two ways.
 First, power control impacts the traffic carrying capacity of the network.
-On the one hand, choosing too high a transmission power reduces the number of forwarding nodes needed to reach the intended example, transmitting with higher power may improve the performance of the network layer by reducing the number of forwarding nodes and, therefore, the signaling overhead to maintain routes.
-However, such an approach is likely to negatively impact the performance of the medium access number of forwarding nodes needed to reach the intended destination, but as mentioned above, this creates excessive interference in a medium that is commonly shared.
-In contrast, choosing a lower transmission power reduces the interference seen by potential transmitters, but packets require more forwarding nodes to reach their intended destination.
-In [8], the authors show that, when considering the physical layer only, reducing the transmission power is a better approach because this increases the traffic carrying capacity of the network.
-Second, power control affects the connectivity of the resulting network.
-By a connected network, we mean a network in which any node has a potential route of physical links (or forwarding nodes) to reach any intended receiver node.
-A high transmission power increases the connectivity of the network by increasing the number of direct links seen by each node, but this is at the expense of reducing network capacity.

-However, it is not possible to arbitrarily reduce the transmission power to any value to promote a higher capacity and energy savings.
-Rather, there is a minimum bound for the transmission power necessary to avoid network partitions [7].
-In [7], the authors assume that all nodes use the same common transmission power.
-This power is varied until a connected tree is constructed.
-In this paper, we consider the use of variable-range transmission control to allow nodes to construct a minimum spanning tree (MST) [4].
-We show that the use of a minimum spanning tree can lead toward a lower total weight than a tree based on common-range transmission links that minimally avoids network partitions.
+On the one hand, choosing too high a transmission power reduces the number of forwarding nodes needed to reach the intended destination, but as mentioned above this creates excessive interference in a medium that is commonly shared.
+In contrast, choosing a lower transmission power reduces the interference seen by potential transmitters but packets require more forwarding nodes to reach their intended destination.
+Second, power control affects how connected the resulting network is.
+A high transmission power increases the connectivity of the network by increasing the number of direct links seen by each node but this is at the expense of reducing network capacity.
+In this paper, we consider the use of variable-range transmission control to allow nodes to construct a minimum spanning tree (MST).
+We show that the use of a minimum spanning tree can lead toward lower total weight than a tree based on common-range transmission links that minimally avoid network partitions.